Bunker/reden-snap/README.md

 First shot at packaging `reden-cli`, `reden-tx`, `redend`, and `reden-qt` in a snap for easy installation on Linux systems.
 Check the [Reden repostory](https://github.com/RedenCore/Reden) for more information.

+The snap icon is a shameless copy of the Reden [splash image](https://raw.githubusercontent.com/RedenCore/Reden/master/splash.png).

 It's currently only tested on Ubuntu 18.04 with X11, so please test on other desktop environments if you will.

 > **DISCLAIMER**